pyfsi/coconut/coupling_components/coupled_solvers/coupled_solvers.md

 The restart functionality is very useful to continue a calculation which has been stopped, either intentionally or unintentionally.
 The goal is to continue as if the code had never been interrupted.

-In order to restart from time step $n$, the coupled solver saves the predictor and possibly one or more models in the state at the end of time step $n$ in a pickle file.
+In order to restart from time step $n$, the coupled solver instructs the predictor and possibly one or more models to save the necessary data in the state at the end of time step $n$ in a pickle file.
 By saving the predictor, the initial guess at the start of the first time step(s) will be the same, as the predictor typically extrapolates the solution from the previous time step(s) in some way.
 The model(s) are saved such that the behavior of the coupling algorithm is the same.
-This is only important if the model behavior depends on data from previous time steps, e.g. models with reuse (q>0).
+This is only important if the model behavior depends on data from previous time steps, e.g. models with reuse ($q>0$).

+Besides restarting the exact same simulation, it could be useful to change the settings form the coupled solver or occasional model(s) when restarting.
+This is possible, refer to the [models](models/models.md#restart) documentation for more details.
+Changing the type of coupled solver or occasional model is also possible, but no information will be transferred between the different types, meaning that for example all information from previous time steps is lost.

+For the predictors the same is true, with the exception of the extrapolators for which there is information transfer.
+See the documentation of the [predictors](../predictors/predictors.md#restart) for more details.

 The following table gives an overview of the coupled solvers which save one or more additional components or values.

 |                     type | additional components saved for restart |